bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-building.rst

    You also can choose ``<CodeUpgrade Type="post">`` or ``<CodeUpgrade Type="pre">`` to define the time of execution separately (``post`` is default).
 For more info see :ref:`Package Life Cycle`.

 ``<PackageMerge>``
-   This tag singals that a package has been merged into another package.
+   This tag signals that a package has been merged into another package.
 In this case the original package needs to be removed from the file system and the packages database, but all data must be kept.

    Let's assume that ``PackageOne`` was merged into ``PackageTwo``.
 Then ``PackageTwo.sopm`` should contain this: